justlark/cuttle/cheatsheet.md

 - ⚔️  You may scuttle an opponent's point card by playing a higher card or an equal card with a higher suit.
 - 👑  The suit rank is ♣️ < ♦️ < ♥️ < ♠️.
+- 🗑️  Oneshot effect cards are discarded immediately.
+- 🔁  Permanent effect cards remain on the table until removed.

 ## Oneshot effects